Wall High School (New Jersey): Athletics

 The field hockey team won the Central Jersey Group III state sectional championship in 1987, 1989, 1990, 1992, 1996, 2008-2010 and won the Central Jersey Group II title in 2013 and 2015; the team won the Group III state championship in 2008 vs. runner-up Holmdel High School.
 In 2008, the field hockey team won the Group III title with a 1–0 win on a second-half goal against Holmdel in the tournament finals and continued to the Tournament of Champions, losing to Eastern Regional High School by 3–1 in the championship game to finish the season 21–2.
 In 2013, the team won the Central Jersey Group II state sectional championship and continued to the Group II championship game where they fell to West Essex High School by a score of 1–0.
 Coach Nancy Gross earned her 500th win in the 2013 season with a 7–0 win over Monmouth Regional High School.

 The softball team won the Group III state championship in 1997 (vs. River Dell High School) and 2007 (vs. Ramapo High School).
 The softball team won the 2007 Central, Group III state sectional championship with a 6–5 win over Monroe Township High School.
 The team moved on to win the Group I state championship with wins over Hammonton High School (11-10) and Ramapo High School (4-1) in the final game.

 The 2007 girls' tennis team won the Central Jersey, Group III state sectional championship with a 3–2 win over Princeton High School in the tournament final.

 The 2008 competition cheer team took first place in the state competition, grand champion in the regional competition, and second place at the national competition.
 In 2009, the team won its Conference Championship, took first place in the New Jersey State Competition, first place at the National Competition in Orlando, Florida, and received the Grand National Champions title (overall highest score) at the National Competition in Orlando, Florida.

 In 2008, the Wall High School golf team won the South-Central Jersey Group III Tournament.

 The Wall lacrosse team had its first season in 2006 and won the Shore Conference division championships in both 2008 and 2011.

 The boys' bowling team won the Group II state championship in 2009.

-The wrestling team won the Central Jersey Group II state sectional title in 2014.
+The boys' wrestling team won the Central Jersey Group II state sectional title in 2014.

-The girls soccer team won the Group III state title in 2016 (as co-champion with Northern Highlands Regional High School) and won the Group II title in 2017 (vs. Westwood Regional High School).
+The girls' soccer team won the Group III state title in 2016 (as co-champion with Northern Highlands Regional High School) and won the Group II title in 2017 (vs. Westwood Regional High School).

 The ice hockey team made its first appearance in the New Jersey Public B state championship in 2017, losing to Glen Rock High School by a score of 9–1 in the tournament final.